 But so much was missing in the name-and-date that represented him on our family tree.

 We had worked and watched and waited for every “inchstone” — tiny steps that escape typical families: when your kid brings their hands together at center, or when they reach across their bodies, or when their eyes track movement.
+Your child will have inchstones specific to them; I invite you to start recording them here.

 We celebrated each inchstone… no achievement was or is too small.